borgstrom/cssdiff-chrome-extension/README.rst

 Caveats
 -------
+The initial & modified resources are tracked when the devtools panel is opened and this means that if you make modifications, close the devtools panel, and then re-open the devtools panel we'll consider the current state the "initial" resources.
+Once you start to make changes do not close the devtools panel or you will most likely need to reload the page and re-start all of your changes.

 This only works with uncompiled/unminified CSS sources because we're actually running a diff on the raw source in the inspected window.
 This shouldn't be a problem since this tool is meant for development purposes, but needed to be